-General Issues:
+General Issues

-AESS structures, by their inherently exposed nature, put a greater than normal emphasis on the design of connections.
-The detailing language of the connections must feed into the overall aesthetic desired for the structure, as well as be constructable and within reason to erect.
-Although the details that are normally used for AESS structures include some fairly standard connection methods, these are mostly modified as a way of enhancing the Architectural expression of the structure, and by their nature are likely to present challenges for both fabrication and erection.
+AESS structures, by their inherently exposed nature, put a greater than normal emphasis on connection design.
+The detailing language of the connections must feed into the overall aesthetic desired for the structure.
+Connection details must be constructable and within reason to erect.
+Although the details normally used for AESS structures include some fairly standard connection methods, very similar to the methods used in joining concealed structural steel, these are mostly modified as a way of enhancing the architectural expression of the structure, and by their nature are likely to present challenges for both fabrication and erection.

-Connection types can be sudivided by structures that use ''shapes''(such as W, C and L shapes), and those that use hollow sections.
-These typologies can be further subdivided by the choice to predominantly weld or bolt the connections.
+Connection types can be subdivided into structures that use hot-rolled shapes (such as W, C and L-shapes), and those that use hollow structural sections or tubes.
+These typologies can be further subdivided into the choice of predominantly welding or bolting the connections.
 Plates can be worked into both types of connections.
-AESS connections will often incorporate specialty items such as rods and tensile connectors.
+AESS connections will often incorporate specialty items such as rods and tensile connectors, which in turn require the use of specialty connectors such as clevises.

-In turn there are shop fabricated connections and site/erected connections.
-As a general rule it is better to maximize the number of connections, particularly welded connections, that can be done in the shop over those, usually bolted, that must be done on site.
+In turn there are shop-fabricated connections and site-erected connections.
+As a general rule, it is better to maximize the number of connections, particularly welded connections, that can be done in the shop over those, a combination of bolted and welded, that must be done on site.
 There is more quality control in the shop.
-Jigs can be set up for repetitive assemblies which will ensure consistency in appearance and finish.
-It is easier to turn and fix the members into position for welding with crane assist.
-The application of primer and even finish painting is more efficiently done in the shop.
+Jigs can be set up for repetitive assemblies to ensure consistency in appearance and finish.
+Access to the project so the ironworker is in a better position to complete the work is easier to facilitate in the shop.
+It is easier to turn and fix the members into position for welding with crane assistance.
+The application of primer and even finish painting is also more efficiently done in a climate controlled shop environment.